craigwrong/bitcoin-lightning-node/README.md

     scp *.tgz toximaxi:/home/satoshi

-On ARM Macs we can use _Lima_ / _Colima_ and _Rossetta 2_ to emulate x86 efficiently and target said platform.
+On ARM Macs we can use _Lima_ / _Colima_ and _Rosetta 2_ to emulate x86 efficiently and target said platform.